HOME > Tips & Advice >

 2. Getting the Rise Right

-Apart from the style, another important consideration to take when is the rise.
+Apart from the style, another important consideration to take when buying a new pair of jeans is the rise.
 The rise is the measurement from the crotch to the top of the waistband, and there are four basic options to choose from for men’s jeans: mid-rise, high rise, low rise and low crotch.

 High rise: these jeans are a great choice for bigger guys.
 They are worn above the belly button, so a great choice for a relaxed outfit where you’re not tucking your shirt into the jeans.